jysuarezibarra/CenoMorph-PF/README.md

 - Original images remain © their respective publishers.
 Some sources are open access (CC-BY) and some are subscription/publisher-copyright; the split is documented in [`IMAGE_SOURCES.md`](IMAGE_SOURCES.md).
 Anyone wishing to reuse the **original images** (rather than the coordinates) should consult the rights holder.

 ## How to cite

 If you use these data, code, or the model, please cite **both** the paper and the archived release:

 - Suárez-Ibarra et al. (submitted).
 - This repository, archived on Zenodo.

 (See `CITATION.cff` for machine-readable citation metadata.)

-## Contributing

-Contributions of new taxa are welcome.
-Please open an issue first to agree on the landmark scheme for the target taxon, then submit reference `.tps` files, the numbered landmark scheme, and completed metadata.
-A short contribution guide will be added as the database grows.

 ## License